LILCMU/cpe_energy/docs/README.md

 # A/C Energy Consumption Measurement System
 ### Department of Computer Engineering, Faculty of Engineering, Chiang Mai University, Thailand

-/docs - contains Web Application to show data and information.

 /python - 	contains the script that communicates with the power meter modules via ModBus It usually runs on a Raspberry Pi.